 All configuration options on the switch are accessed through the Setup menu on the left side of the screen.
-The following sections provide more detailed description of each feature.
+Click on the setup item that you want to configure.
+The following sections provide more detailed description of each feature and function.